Ephemea/archival/README.md

 (Image of verification)

-To protect your privacy, you are encouraged to redact (black out) document serial numbers or passport numbers before sending.
-Ephemea Archival strictly uses this media for identity verification; all ID files are permanently deleted from our email provider within 48 hours of successful application processing.
-Please note that if your request requires extended verification or if we are experiencing a high volume of requests, this retention period may be extended until your application is fully reviewed.
-We require sending files via password-protected PDFs.
-Password must be shared via Proton Drive, otherwise your request will often be denied.
+To protect your privacy, you are encouraged to redact (black out) document serial numbers, passport numbers, or other unnecessary identifying information before submission.
+Ephemea Archival uses these documents solely for identity verification.
+Identity verification documents are normally deleted within 48 hours after successful processing.
+If additional verification is required, or during periods of unusually high request volume, documents may be retained only for as long as reasonably necessary to complete the review before being securely deleted.
+Identity documents must be submitted as password-protected PDF files.
+The password must be shared separately via Proton Drive.
+Applications submitted without password protection or with passwords transmitted through the same email may be delayed or denied.

+Identity verification is used solely to confirm applicant identity and eligibility for access to restricted collections.
+It is never used for marketing, profiling, or shared with third parties except where required by law.

 # Endorsement / Reference (Optional):